 Guidance – submissions

-This page last updated 1 May 2023
+This page last updated March 1st 2025

-Query for art and non fiction at contact@wyldblood.com
+Send us stories and query for art and non fiction at contact@wyldblood.com

 We are a speculative fiction publisher.
 Interpret that as you will when deciding what to submit, but bear in mind that we are unlikely to publish fiction without a speculative element (science fiction, fantasy or horror).
 We pay for fiction.